adhuri/SmartAds/README.md

 Presenting Smart Ads - which provides advertisement to the customers based on

 ***Bills OCR Analysis*** - User scans and uploads bills via phone app and analysis is done on it to gain insights into user preferences for potential offers.
-Google Calendar Sync - Uses Calendar events to decide ad notifications.
+***Google Calendar Sync*** - Uses Calendar events to decide ad notifications.
 For ex: If the user is going to a birthday party for the weekend, ads related to offers on wine or gifts can be shown on the route.
 ***Location based:*** Uses the current location of the user and calendar event to notify ads to users.

-## How I built it
+## How we built it

 1. *Android app* - Used for scan and upload of purchase recipts, and periodically sends location to our cloud endpoint.
 2. *AWS Server* - All OCR analysis done here, from getting text from scanned image, to categorizing purchases, and learning user preferences.
 Calendar events for the user are synced to get upcoming event details.
 REST endpoint is provided using Flask, to get potential offers from partner enterprises based on location.
 Matched result offers are pushed by SMS to user via Twilio.